-In Germany, road and railway infrastructure has been severely damaged.
-First estimates range from 700 million up to 2 billion Euro (MDR, 2021).
-More than 130 km of motorways were closed directly after the event, 50 km were still closed two months later, with an estimated repair cost of 100 million euro (Hauser, 2021).
-Of the 112 bridges in the flooded 40km of the Ahr Valley (Rheinland Pfalz), 62 bridges were destroyed, 13 were severely damaged, and only 35 were in operation a month after the flood event (Deutsche Welle, 2021; FAZ, 2021).
-Over 74 kilometers of roads, paths and bridges in the Ahr valley have been (critically) damaged.
+Figure 2.
+Damage in the Ahr Valley, Germany (11 August 2021).
+Top-left: destruction of federal highway B266 (A1) and railway 50 (A2) near Heimersheim, the bridge from which the photo was taken has been stabilized (A3).
+Top right: further upstream in the Ahr valley (Altenburg), large stretches of the Ahrtalbahn railway have been destroyed (B1) and the few remaining road and rail bridges show signs of temporary repairs (B2).
+Bottom-left: river bed erosion uncovered and destroyed many cables supposed to lie more than 80 cm below surface level (C1) as well as sewers (C2).
+Bottom-right: inundated electricity distribution infrastructure (D1), road erosion and stabilisation (D2), uncovered cables (D3) and collapsed buildings in Schuld.
+Pictures by Margreet van $55 - Marle/Deltares/GEE Rassociation, distributed under Creative Commons \ Attribution \ 4.0 \ license.$ 2.1 Transport Infrastructure In Germany, road and railway infrastructure has been severely damaged.
+First as documented exemplarily in Figure 1.
+Cost estimates range from 700 millionreach up to 2 billion Euro (MDR, 20212021a).
+More than 130 km of motorways were closed directly after the event, 50 km were still closed two months - 60 later, with an estimated repair cost of 100 million euro Euro (Hauser, 2021).
+Of the 112 bridges in the flooded 40km40 km of the Ahr Valley (Rheinland Pfalz), 62 bridges were destroyed, 13 were severely damaged, and only 35 were in operation a month after the flood event (Deutsche WelleHochwasser Ahr, 2021; FAZ, 2021).
+Over 74 kilometerskm of roads, paths and bridges in the Ahr valley have been (critically) damaged.
 In some cases, repairs are expected to take months to years (Zeit Online, 2021).
-For example, major freeway sections, such as the Autobahn A1/A62 intersection near Erftstadt-Blessem will be closed for repairs until at least

-- 65 early 2022 (Wehmann, 2021).
+For example, major freeway sections, such asincluding parts of the Autobahn-A1/A62 intersection near Erftstadt-Blessem will be motorway were closed for repairs until at least - 65-early 2022 (Wehmann24Rhein, 2022).
+In addition, about 50,000 cars were damaged, causing insurance claims of some 450 million Euro (ADAC, 2021).
 The German railway provider Deutsche Bahn expects asset damages of around 1.3 billion euros.
-Among other things, 180 level crossings, almost 40 signal boxes, over 1000 catenary and signal masts and 600 kilometers of tracks were destroyed, as well as energy supply systems, elevators and lighting systems (MDR, 2021b).
-It is expected that 9 of the 14 affected rail stretches will be functional again within six months, while two years are needed before all are operational (Munchow, 2021).
-In Belgium, approximately 10 km of railway tracks and 3000 sleeper tracks have to be replaced, 50km of - 70 catenary needs to be repaired and 70,000 tonnes of railway track bed needs to be placed, with estimated costs between 30-50 million Euro (Rozendaal, 2021a).
+Among other things, 180 level crossings, almost 40 signal boxes, over 1000 catenary and signal masts and 600 kilometerskm of tracks were destroyed, as well as energy supply systems, elevators and lighting systems (MDR, 2021b).
+It is expected that 9By April 2022, 11 of the 14 affected rail stretches will be are fully functional again.
+The less damaged stretches were functional again within six3 months, while two years are needed before allsome of the most damaged sections in the Ahr Valley are operational (Munchow, 2021) expected to be finished by the end of 2025 (DB, 2022).
+In Belgium, approximately 10 km of railway tracks and 3000 sleeper tracks have to be replaced, 50km50 km of - 70 catenary needs to be repaired and 70,000 tonnes of railway track bed needs to be placed, with estimated costs between 30-50 million Euro (Rozendaal, 2021a).
 Most damages have been repaired within two weeks.
 The most severely damaged railway line (between the villages of Spa and Pepinster) was reopened again on October 3, 2021 (Rozendaal, 2021b).
 In the Netherlands, no large-scale damage has been reported to transport infrastructure.
-A few national highways were partly flooded (e.g. the A76 in both directions) or briefly closed (<3 days) because of the potential of flooding.
+A few national highways were partly flooded (e.g., the A76 in both directions) or briefly closed (<3 days) because of the potential of flooding.
 Most likely due to relative - 75 low flow velocities, damage to Dutch national road infrastructure was limited.
-Several railway sections were closed (e.g. the railway section between Maastricht and Liege) and some damage occurred to the railway infrastructure, in particular to the electronic 'track circuit' devices and saturated railway embankments (Prorail, 2021).
+Several railway sections were closed (e.g., the railway section between Maastricht and Liege) and some damage occurred to the railway infrastructure, in particular to the electronic 'track circuit' devices and saturated railway embankments (Prorail, 2021).